 According to the Global Fashion Agenda—an organisation supported by the likes of Nike, H&M, Kering and ASOS whose mission is centred on making sustainability more fashionable—across the next decade the fashion industry’s carbon footprint will increase to 2,791 million tonnes and it looks set to create something like 148 million tonnes of waste.

 These staggering figures exist in spite of the efforts of young designers, brands and retailers working hard to reverse fashion’s excessive nature.
 Established brands that haven’t thought sustainably before are implementing deep changes, while new brands, initiatives and store sections are advocating, producing and promoting innovative style that has a whole lot less impact on the environment and support community for the better in some meaningful way.
-Think consignment and resale concepts, the rise of archival fashion and charity-led collections, innovation like adidas Futurecraft Loop closed-loop recyclable sneakers, global summits championing a circular economy and sustainability editors appointed at major fashion magazines—it’s all happening in 2019.
+Think consignment and resale concepts, the rise of archival fashion and charity-led collections, innovation like adidas Futurecraft Loop closed-loop recyclable sneakers, global summits championing a circular economy and sustainability editors appointed at major fashion magazines—it’s all happening.

 However, a sustainable future relies on a collective effort, and this couldn’t be more spot-on when it comes to fashion.
 The real power to reduce that hefty carbon footprint, insane amount of waste, water use and irreversible environmental damage lies with the consumer: we have the power to choose what we buy as well as how much we buy.